Scottish Conservatives

+The party's policies in Scotland usually promote conservatism and the continuation of Scotland's role as part of the United Kingdom.

+The party's policies promote conservatism and a pro-union position supporting Scotland continuing to be part of the United Kingdom.
+The Leader of the Scottish Conservative Party is Russell Findlay who was elected to the role in September 2024.

+The party campaigns in elections to the UK Parliament, Scottish Parliament and local government.

+The party evolved in its present structure from the Unionist Party which existed from 1912 to 1965, combining elements from the pre-1912 Conservative Party in Scotland and the Liberal Unionists.
+Gradually entering local government from the 1960s, the party replaced previous local groupings of Progressives and Moderates.

+The party faced a decline in the latter half of the 20th century, reaching an electoral low-point in the 1997 UK election and returning no Members of Parliament.
+This was followed by a period of partial recovery in the 2017 election to hold 13 seats - and declining in subsequent elections.

+From the creation of the Scottish Parliament in 1999 as part of a process of devolution, the party fielded candidates resulting in 18 Scottish Conservative Members of the Scottish Parliament elected in the parliament's first election.
+In the 2016 election, the Scottish Conservatives replaced Scottish Labour as the second-largest party and largest opposition grouping, growing from 16 to 31 seats - a position they maintained in the 2021 election.

 History

 Scottish Conservatism pre-1912

 Before 1912, the Conservative Party operated in Scotland.
 With the emergence of mass party political groups in the second half of the 19th century, distinct organisations emerged in Scotland.
 The voluntary party organisation, the National Union of Conservative Associations for Scotland (mirroring the National Union of Conservative Associations), emerged in 1882, creating a distinct Conservative conference in Scotland.

 A previous organisation, the Scottish National Constitutional Association, existed from 1867, with the patronage of UK party leader Benjamin Disraeli.
 The Scotsman newspaper reported that following the 1874 election "Conservative Clubs and Working Men's Conservative Associations have spring up like mushrooms in all parts of [Scotland]".

 From the Representation of the People Act 1884 until 1918, the Liberal Party was the dominant political force in Scotland, operating in a largely two-party system with the Scottish Conservatives.
 In 1886, the Liberal Unionists had broken away from the Liberal Party in opposition to William Gladstone's proposals for Irish Home Rule.
 Joint Liberal Unionist and Conservative candidates were run across the United Kingdom, but with the organisations of these parties remaining separate.